Post Trump, U.S. Democrats offer bill to rein in presidential powers | Politics

 Post Trump, U.S. Democrats offer bill to rein in presidential powers

-Among other things, it would put new limits on the use of presidential pardons in cases involving contempt or obstruction of Congress, prohibit self-pardons by the president and strengthen measures to prevent foreign election interference.
-The bill also would increase protection of whistleblowers, protect the independence of inspectors general and strengthen congressional oversight of the use of emergency declarations.
+House leaders said the "Protecting our Democracy Act" would restore the balance of power between the executive and legislative branches of government that was written into the Constitution.
+Among other things, it would put new limits on the use of presidential pardons, prohibit self-pardons and strengthen measures to prevent foreign election interference or illegal campaign activity by White House officials.

-U.S. House of Representatives Democrats introduced legislation on Tuesday seeking to pull back powers from the presidency, part of an effort by lawmakers to rein in the White House after what Democrats saw as overreach during the administration of former Republican President Donald Trump.
+U.S. House of Representatives Democrats introduced legislation on Tuesday seeking to pull back powers from the presidency, part of an ongoing effort to rein in the White House in a rebuke to the administration of former Republican President Donald Trump.
+House leaders said the "Protecting our Democracy Act" would restore the balance of power between the executive and legislative branches of government that was written into the Constitution.

-House Speaker Nancy Pelosi and Representative Adam Schiff planned to introduced the bill at a news conference.
-They said the "Protecting our Democracy Act," would restore the balance of power between the executive and legislative branches of government that was written into the U.S. Constitution.
-Among other things, it would put new limits on the use of presidential pardons in cases involving contempt or obstruction of Congress, prohibit self-pardons by the president and strengthen measures to prevent foreign election interference.
+Among other things, it would put new limits on the use of presidential pardons, prohibit self-pardons and strengthen measures to prevent foreign election interference or illegal campaign activity by White House officials.
+The bill also would boost subpoena enforcement, protect inspectors general and watchdogs and strengthen oversight of emergency declarations.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)